nullpub/css/README.md

 # Minimal CSS Utility Classes

-This project exists because I found other "atmomic" or "functional" css libraries to be lacking.
+This project exists because I found other "atomic" or "functional" css libraries to be lacking.
 The goals of this project are as follows:

 - Provide themeable and highly reusable classes for layout and themes
 - Provide a sensible api that follows a simple pattern

+Please note that this project is still unstable and the api, dist targets, and class prefixes are constantly shifting.

 ## Utility Classes